ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

 $$;
 ```

-We can now add add a check CHECK to enforce that no cycles ever get inserted.
+We can now add add a CHECK to enforce that no cycles ever get inserted.
 First, we delete the row that violates the check:

 ```sql
 DELETE FROM edge WHERE source_node_id = 3 AND target_node_id = 1;